When your content belongs to you, online privacy naturally follows.

 Another channel to increase online privacy is to give users more power over their online content.
 When you have more power over your content, you have a say over what content of yours goes out, where it goes, when, and who sees it.
 And ultimately, people can directly benefit from their content because content is valuable.
 You created it.
 Why not receive the value for it?

 Many people are only just beginning to realize the gravity of their online privacy and the value of their online content.
-To increase privacy, perhaps there is a more effective way anyone has yet to try.
-Empower people with their Online Content.
+To increase privacy perhaps there is a more effective way.
+Empower people with their Online Content so it has value, so they have a reason to want to own their content.
 Online privacy will follow.
-So far, the only platform we know with this intention is swomichat – join for free and immediately have a corner of the internet to call your own.
+So far, the only platform we know with this intention is swomi.com – join free by becoming an affiliate and immediately have a corner of the internet to call your own.